mike99mac/minimy-mike99mac/README.md

 ## The build

-The environment used to develop the code and write this document is a RasPi 4B with 4 GB of memory, running Ubuntu Desktop 22-04 inside a *boombox*.
+The environment used to develop the code and write this document is a RasPi 4B with 4 GB of memory, running Ubuntu Desktop 22-04 inside an *enclosure* that tries to emulate a retro looking boombox.
 However, this code and these steps should be relatively portable to any hardware that can run any Linux.

 The overall steps to build a *Smart Boombox* are: